 One cornerstone of responsible debt management is understanding what you can afford to pay for debt.

 A first step toward this understanding is to add up your monthly income from all sources and then deduct essential expenses, such as food, housing, car insurance, and medical care.
 The amount left over is what is available for saving, for "discretionary" spending (such as movies, restaurants, cell phones, traveling), and for debt payments.
-For more help with budgeting see CollegeData's article Stay Afloat Financially at College.
+For more help with budgeting see CollegeData's article 6 Tips for Managing Your Money in College.

 The next step is to decide how much you want to save, how much you want available to spend freely, and how much you want—or can afford—to spend on debt payments every month.
 A simple spreadsheet or online debt calculator can help you experiment with debt amounts, payment amounts, and time required to pay off a debt.